 Open year-round (weather permitting).

-Four primitive campsites are available for $14/night.
+Eight primitive campsites are available for $14/night.
 Each site is equipped with a fire ring, picnic table and access to restrooms.
+Two sites are on the lake and have basic electrical outlets.
 Two tents permitted per site with parking for two cars max per site.
 Call 606-589-4138 to make a reservation today!